jrampin/terraform-aws/README.md

 * Remote state - As this require manual task in your AWS account, it is available in the remote_state branch

-* Implement secret vaults and remove plain/hard-coded passwords out of the files

 * EKS

 * Create modules